jufab/graphql-grpc-helidon/README.md

 gRPC communicates over his protocol (HTTP/2) and you need to generate your service from the protobuf.

-In my opinion (because I can !)
+In my opinion :

-GraphQL must be better for external exposition like for mobile, open API, surely other case.
+- GraphQL must be better for external exposition like for mobile, open API, surely other case.

-gRPC must be better for internal communication like in cloud, with defined client, in my K8s Cluster, in my information system...
+- gRPC must be better for internal communication like in cloud, with defined client, in K8s Cluster, in information system...

-Of course it can depend on your use :)
+Of course, it can depend on your use.
+Maybe this article can help you to choose.